Methodology All Trends

 I wouldn’t waste my time with both of these though, Litespeed is literally built from ground up for speed and performance.

-To be honest 40% or more of the speed gains I got were from my hosting side.
+To be honest, about 40% or more of the speed gains came from switching to a better web host.

 @Author